 The HBCSD Board of Education is composed of five members who are elected residents of Hermosa Beach City.
 Below you will find their background and contact information.

 Douglas Gardner joined the HBCSD Board of Trustees in October 2017 and is the father of two children currently enrolled in the district.
-Douglas is the CFO of FactoryMade Ventures, an incubator of new companies in entertainment and media.
-He has worked in FactoryMade’s Santa Monica office since 2011.
-Prior to joining FactoryMade, Douglas worked at PwC in its Entertainment and Media Advisory Practice in downtown Los Angeles.
-Douglas graduated with a B.S. with Honors in Management Science and Engineering from Stanford University where he and his family are also season ticket holders for the Cardinal football team.
+Douglas is the Interim Director of Finance and Operations at Westmark School, a second through twelfth grade school in Encino.
+Prior to joining Westmark, Douglas was the Chief Operating Officer at Yavneh Hebrew Academy, a pre-K through eighth grade school in Hancock Park.
+These experiences followed a sixteen year career in the entertainment industry.
+Douglas graduated with a B.S. with Honors in Management Science and Engineering from Stanford University, where he and his family are also season ticket holders for the Cardinal football team.

 Quentin Kluthe - [email protected] - Current Term 12/2020 - 12/2024

 Quentin Kluthe has been a Hermosa resident since 2010 and has two children in Hermosa schools.
 Prior to joining the Board, Quentin took an interest in Hermosa Beach education through his kids and his wife's involvement in the Hermosa Beach Education Foundation.
 That exposure inspired him to join the Board in the hopes of supporting a terrific team of Board members, administrators, teachers, and staff during a challenging time for education.
 Quentin is looking forward to working on all the Board goals with an emphasis on ensuring the long-term independence of the Hermosa Beach City School District.
 He believes that will be facilitated by an ongoing focus on providing a superior educational experience and improving the financial sustainability of our district.
 Quentin graduated from McMaster University with a bachelor’s degree in Arts & Science and got an MBA from Kellogg in Chicago.
-He is CFO in the marketing services industry with a significant strategy, operations, and finance background and looks forward to pitching in wherever he can.
-He loves Hermosa Beach - the weather of course, but most importantly, the community spirit that shows itself in the active volunteer base that works tirelessly to support our schools through HVPTO and HBEF.
-He looks forward to doing his part to help Hermosa's community, schools and children thrive.
+He is the CEO of PackIt, which makes freezable lunch boxes for kids and families.
+He has a background in strategy, operations, and finance and looks forward to pitching in wherever he can.
+He loves Hermosa Beach - the weather, of course, but most importantly, the community spirit that shows itself in the active volunteer base that works tirelessly to support our schools through HVPTO and HBEF.
+He looks forward to doing his part to help Hermosa's community, schools, and children thrive.

-To contact school board members you may email them at: [email protected]rg.
+To contact school board members, you may email them at: [email protected]rg.